 Usually, if your reach is good, your site looks professional and your writing is high quality, they’ll be happy to partner with you.

 It takes a long time to make a living off a blog.
 Continue to offer services, such as freelance writing, VA work, blogging services, or more, to continue building relationships in the industry, honing your writing skills, and help pay the bills.

-Here’s a great post on ways to make money from home on the side.
+Here’s a great post on ways to 21 high-paying sites for freelance writers.

 Eventually, you will probably decide you want to design your own products.
 Whether this is a line of physical products you can sell, like t-shirts or coffee mugs, or digital products with your own take on things, such as Pinterest e-books or courses, there are so many avenues for you to take your writing and knowledge and monetize it.

 This helps everybody, since other people get fast-tracked to success and you are able to profit of all that hard and free labor.